lhxhaxan/jekyll-theme-next/_posts/julialang/2018-09-01-[JULIA]-search-what-package-is-installed.md

 tags: [julia, package, toml]
 ---

- Sometimes we need to konw a package is installed or not before we do something in the code.
- `Pkg.installed()`can tell us about this, but it's not intact.
+ Sometimes we need to konw a package is installed or not before we do something in the code. `Pkg.installed()`can tell us about this, but it's not intact.
+We want know more, know aobut required packages.

  So I make a way to do this with `PKG.jl` and `TOML.jl` in julia(version ≥ 0.7.0).